Appdome/Appdome.github.io/_posts/2018-02-28-lock-free-list.markdown

 While coding a certain feature in the infrastructure of the appdome engine, I realized I'm going to need to store certain data per thread.

 A quick google search revealed that GCC supports the `__thread` keyword which specified that the variable is to be stored in each thread's context.
 However, upon further examination, the implementation of this feature is quite involved in the aspect of runtime, using `malloc(3)` to put the data in the heap, and store the pointer in the top of the thread's stack (in the TLS=Thread-Local-Storage).
-This use of `malloc` disqualified this feature since `malloc` employs a global mutex, and I needed to be able to access this data from each thread independently without the fear of causing a deadlock.

-So the next candidate was obviously using the aforementioned TLS.
+Another option is to use the aforementioned TLS.
 Accessing the TLS is possible using the `pthread_setspecific(3)` and `pthread_getspecific(3)` API:
 ```c
 void *pthread_getspecific(pthread_key_t key);
 int pthread_setspecific(pthread_key_t key, const void *value);